yuhongjin-maker/Walmart-Recruiting---Store-Sales-Forecasting/README.md

 ## Results

-After comparing those modies, I could conclud that the best performer is Gradient Boosting with tuned Hyperparameters.
+After comparing those models, I can conclude that the best performer is Gradient Boosting with tuned hyperparameters.
+In a word, store sales forecasting is a critical component of successful retail operations, and retailers should invest in the tools and resources necessary to do it effectively.